Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Outdoor Shelter

-Most cats prefer to avoid snow, but they are quite capable of surviving in it, and you shouldn’t let their distaste for it sway your opinion against getting one if you live in the north.
-However, several species, including the Main Coon and Norwegian Forest Cat, prefer cold weather if you want to make your cat as comfortable as possible, but allowing your cat to go outdoors unrestricted is dangerous for many other reasons besides cold weather and keeping it indoors is our recommendation.
+Most cats prefer to avoid snow, but they are quite capable of surviving in it, and you shouldn’t let their distaste for it sway your opinion against getting a cat if you live in the North.
+However, several species, including the Main Coon and Norwegian Forest Cat, prefer cold weather.
+However, allowing your cat to go outdoors unrestricted is dangerous for many other reasons besides cold weather, and keeping them indoors is our recommendation.

 Featured Image Credit: Konstantin Zaykov, Shutterstock